 7. You won’t be able to include these leads in website custom audiences.

 If you’re not familiar with website custom audiences, we highly recommend you check them out.
-They’re probably the most qualified segments you can on Facebook.
+They’re probably the most qualified segments you can target on Facebook.
 These are people who have visited particular pages of your website during a date range that you specify.
 They’re people who have shown interest in your business, and they should be followed up with on Facebook.

 Now, do we see an issue with Facebook lead ads here?

 Well, serving lead ads to audiences that have visited your website is a great idea.
 It’s another way for you to capture information from prospects who have left your site without taking action.
-However, if you’reing Facebook fans, or another segment of people who haven’t visited your website, then you’re doing it wrong.
+However, if you’re targeting Facebook fans, or another segment of people who haven’t visited your website, then you’re doing it wrong.

 Remember – the ultimate goal is always to get people to your website – that’s where you build trust, authority, and convert prospects into buyers.
-As Facebook advertising guru Jon Loomer so expertly pointed out, if you’re not using a “website click” ad to drive people to a landing page, then you can’t include them in valuable website custom audiences in the future.
+As Facebook advertising guru Jon Loomer so expertly pointed out, if you’re not using a “website click” ad to drive people to a post-click landing page, then you can’t include them in valuable website custom audiences in the future.